sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 This sample demonstrates how to deploy monitoring components with TLS enabled.

-If you enable TLS, in-cluster communications between monitoring components use TLS.
+If you enable TLS by specifying the `TLS_ENABLE=true` environment variable, in-cluster communications between monitoring components use TLS.

-If you enable TLS and are using nodeports, connections between the user and monitoring components also use TLS.
+If you enable TLS by specifying `TLS_ENABLE=true` and are using nodeports, connections between the user and the monitoring components also use TLS.

-If you use ingress, connections between the user and monitoring components use TLS by default.
+If you are using TLS with ingress, you do not need to specify `TLS_ENABLE=true` in order for connections between the ingress object and the monitoring components to use TLS.
+However, you do need to populate Kubernetes secrets.

 ## Using This Sample